teacherbuknoy/ph-webring/README.md

   - Web component
   - `iFrame` for when JS is disabled
   - Plain HTML + CSS
-- Show an SVG ma of the ring and its members
+- Show an SVG map of the ring and its members
+- Extract info out of the member's links via indieweb

 The features mentioned here are taken from [Max Boeck's webring template on Github](https://github.com/maxboeck/webring)